 Find a therapist in Shreveport, Louisiana that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Shreveport to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Shreveport to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

-Overview of Mental Health Resources in Shreveport, Louisiana
+Mental Health Resources in Shreveport, Louisiana

 Shreveport is the third largest city in Louisiana.
-It is right on the border of Texas, Louisiana and Arkansas and is home to several large universities.
+It is right on the border of Texas, Louisiana, and Arkansas and is home to several large universities.
 It is known as the education center for these three states.
 Like many other college towns, it has its share of economic issues and hardships.

-The median-income for Shreveport is very low, just over $30,000.
+The median income for Shreveport is very low, just over $30,000.
 This is about $10,000 less than the national average.
 Unemployment and underemployment are so high that the per-capita income is less than $25,000.
 This means that a great proportion of people in Shreveport suffer from poverty.

 Mental Health Statistics for Shreveport

-Shreveport has one of the higher suicide rates in the country and this rate is increasing.
+Shreveport has one of the highest suicide rates in the country and this rate is increasing.
 In the last twenty years, the suicide rate has increased in Shreveport by almost 30%.
 Researchers have found that this increase is directly related to economic issues.
 As people have less money, they have less access to mental health resources.

 State-wide, people in Louisiana do not receive the treatment they need for their mental health issues.
 Almost 60% of children in Louisiana never receive the treatment they need.
-Louisiana is actually rated last in the United States when it comes to mental health resources, specifically for children.
+Louisiana is rated last in the United States when it comes to mental health resources, specifically for children.

 Impact of Not Receiving Treatment in Shreveport, Louisiana